Confronting Biases and Trust Barriers

 I admit that reading about bias often leaves me feeling unsettled, as I do not want to be the person who perpetuates harmful assumptions.
 My experience in North Africa has profoundly shaped how I view others, revealing many of my own biases and negative stereotypes.
 For example, when I first moved there, the U.S. government travel advisory raised concerns about crime and terrorism, and my sending organization instilled a strong sense of vigilance in me, preparing me for the potential dangers of the environment.
 This is the mindset I entered with.

 Upon my arrival, I was informed by others who had worked in the country for years that a particular group of people was often stereotyped as lazy, money-hungry, and unhygienic.
 Unfortunately, these perceptions subtly influenced my initial interactions with the people.
 Reflecting on Agarwal’s insight that stereotypes can become self-fulfilling prophecies, I now recognize how my own assumptions shaped my expectations.
 For instance, when I visited workplaces, I encountered employees lying on the floor, shoes off, taking naps—stereotype one: check.
-The offices were disorganized—stereotype two: check.
-And requests for more money arose—stereotype three: check.
+The offices were filthy—stereotype two: check.
+And frequent requests for money arose—stereotype three: check.

 I’ve also experienced a deep sense of fear when entering neighborhoods known for their more fundamental and religious communities, bracing myself for the worst based on my preconceived notions.
 Confronting how much these assumptions shaped my interactions is uncomfortable, yet it’s essential to realize how easily we fall into the trap of seeing only what we expect to see.
 Instead of engaging with the full complexity of the people around us, we reduce them to simplistic stereotypes that block authentic connection and understanding